-- Ensure that respondents have filled something out for each line i.e. if respondents have not done an activity, then they should tick 'None'. - If respondents have done an activity, please check that they have filled out the final two columns 'Average time per episode hours and minutes'. - Check that respondents have looked at Q15.
+- Ensure that respondents have filled something out for each line.
+If respondents have not done an activity, then they should tick 'None'. - If respondents have done an activity, please check that they have filled out the final two columns 'Average time per episode hours and minutes'. - Check that respondents have looked at Q15.